Commercial Vehicle Maintenance Checklist: How Electronic Forms Reduce Your Fleet Downtime

 1. Preventive Maintenance Checklist

-Preventive maintenance checklist and program should, therefore, include the manufacturer’s recommendations on vehicle maintenance and the approximate time when persons responsible should perform it.
+A preventive maintenance checklist should include the manufacturer’s recommendations on vehicle maintenance and the approximate time when a vehicle should be serviced.

 The rest of the truck maintenance checklist will differ depending on the type of vehicle and its specifications.